Access Clinic

 Referral information

-You may also be eligible for at-home HPV self-screening kits, which you can use instead of traditional Pap testing.
-To order a testing kit or to learn more, visit BC Cancer’s cervix cancer screening program or call 1-877-702-6566.
+You may also be eligible for at-home HPV self-screening kits, which can be used instead of a traditional Pap test.
+To order a kit or learn more, visit BC Cancer’s cervix cancer screening program or call 1-877-702-6566.

 Appointment details

-During your appointment you will meet with one of our female nurse practitioners.
-BC Women’s Hospital is a provincial teaching centre, so there may be gynecology fellows and residents participating in your care.
+During your appointment, you will meet with one of our female nurse practitioners.
+BC Women’s Hospital is a provincial teaching centre, so gynecology fellows and residents may be involved in your care.

-If you need help with mobility, please consider asking someone to come to your appointment with you.
+If you need help with mobility, you may want to bring someone with you to your appointment.

 Contact us